drewbuschhorn/podcast_transcriber/README.md

 1. Get an API account with OpenAI, and make an API key. https://platform.openai.com/signup (No payment needed initially, about ~0.20c per podcast if all steps taken)
 1. Get an API account with HuggingFace and make an API key. https://huggingface.co/welcome (No payment)
 1. Cp .env.template to .env and set your API tokens.
 1. Follow https://github.com/pyannote/pyannote-audio#tldr- but skip the dev branch install (requirements.txt will handle that).
-This will have you activate some license agreements in HuggingFace.
+This will have you activate some license agreements in HuggingFace. pyannote is the diarization (speaker separation) system that does all the magic.
 1. Run `pip install --upgrade pip` then `pip3 install -r requirements.txt`, this will take at least 1 GB of space of libraries.
 1. Assuming all of the above worked, verify you have CUDA available (nvidia gpu library), and that pytorch with CUDA has been installed.
 (Run `python torch_test.py` if you're unsure.)